-The number of alternative funding options available to growing businesses is incredibly exciting.
-The alternative finance sector is rapidly evolving and for many entrepreneurs it can be hard to keep up with the pace of change and stay up-to-date with the best funding solutions for start-ups and growing companies.
+The alternative finance sector is rapidly evolving, including challenger banks becoming part of the funding ecosystem.
+For many entrepreneurs it can be hard to keep up with the pace of change and stay up-to-date with the best funding solutions for start-ups and growing companies.
+That’s why we have written this guide to many of the best alternative funding sources available to London’s businesses.

 Commonly referred to as crowd lending, debt-based crowdfunding is similar to securing a loan from a high street bank in many ways, but often with much lower interest rates.
 A debt crowdfunding investor will stump up capital to a growing business, receiving shares for their investment.